AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 ### Customized Handlers {#customized-handlers}

-Customized conflict handlers allow you to implement your own rules.
+Customized conflict handlers let you implement your own rules.
 Using the service ranking mechanism you can also define how they interact with other handlers.

 Customized conflict handlers can: